Huntingdon County, Pennsylvania

 - 2004 - The 250th anniversary of Huntingdon County is celebrated.

-This timeline provides a concise overview of the key events in the history of Huntingdon County, Pennsylvania.
+This timeline provides a condensed summary of the historical journey of Huntingdon County, Pennsylvania.